List of cover versions of Beatles songs

 This is a list of cover versions by music artists who have recorded one or more songs written and originally recorded by English rock band The Beatles.
 Many albums have been created in dedication to the group, including film soundtracks, such as I Am Sam (2001) and Across the Universe (2007) and commemorative albums such as Sgt.
 Pepper Knew My Father (1988) and This Bird Has Flown (2005).

-Artists who have covered songs from the solo careers of the Beatles' members John Lennon, George Harrison, Paul McCartney and Ringo Starr are not included, and songs which The Beatles covered are also not included.
+Artists who have covered songs from the solo careers of the Beatles' members John Lennon, George Harrison, Paul McCartney and Ringo Starr are not included; re-recordings of Beatles songs by the former Beatles; and songs which The Beatles covered are also not included.
 Non-Beatles songs credited to Lennon–McCartney are also not included.